cascadeth/spotlight-backgrounds/README.md

 # spotlight-backgrounds
-Powershell script to pull the "assets" that are Microsoft's Spotlight photos (lock screen)
+Powershell script to pull the current "assets" that are Microsoft's Spotlight photos (lock screen), currently found on the device.